MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 For the sake of illustration, though, let's look at what would happen if the Contacts query, instead of coming from a text file, were hard-coded in M (perhaps via the **Enter Data** dialog).

-In this case, the Contacts query would not access any data sources.
+In this case, the Contacts query wouldn't access any data sources.
 Thus, it would get trimmed during the first part of the dynamic phase.

 ![Firewall partition after dynamic phase trimming.](media/data-privacy-firewall/firewall-steps-pane-4.png)